Rise Against: Recent years (2019–present)

 Following touring for Wolves, Rise Against chose to take a more relaxed approach to writing their next album.
 In an interview with Kerrang!, McIlrath explained that "we don't want to feel rushed, we'll put out the record when it's done, not to try and meet some deadline."
 New music began to be released in 2020, when the band collaborated with DC comics on the Dark Nights: Death Metal series.
 The band released a new song called "Broken Dreams, Inc" as the first single for the comic book storyline's soundtrack.

 News of a new Rise Against album began to surface in early 2021 when the band began posting cryptic videos on their social media accounts.
 These videos eventually lead to the announcement of Nowhere Generation on March 17, 2021.
 Along with "Broken Dreams, Inc" being included on the track list, the band also released the title track as the second single.
 Additional singles, "The Numbers" and "Talking to Ourselves" were also released prior to the album, which released on June 4, 2021.
 The band embarked on a US tour in support of the album that summer with the Descendents and The Menzingers as opening acts.
 This was followed by multiple 2022 tours with Billy Talent, The Used, Senses Fail, Pennywise, and Stick To Your Guns.

 During the recording process for Nowhere Generation, Rise Against wrote a total of sixteen songs, but only included eleven of them on the album.
 The remaining five were eventually released in 2022 as Nowhere Generation II; an EP that acts as a continuation of the album.
 It was announced alongside the release of the single "Last Man Standing" on June 6, 2022, with the EP releasing four days later.

 In November 2024, Rise Against announced a co-headlining US tour alongside Papa Roach.
 Later that year, McIlrath revealed that the band was working on new music, with an intended release the following year: "We have a lot of new music done and we're looking forward to sharing the music with the world next year."
 On January 23, 2025, the band released a new single called "Nod".
 The band released their tenth album titled Ricochet on August 15, 2025.
+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.
+In February 2026, the band was also confirmed to be on the roster for the Louder Than Life festival taking place in Louisville in September.

+In support of Ricochet, Rise Against launched a 2026 North American headlining tour beginning March 3 with Destroy Boys supporting all dates and Koyo and Speed of Light on select shows.
+The first leg will conclude on April 4.
+The second North American leg will run from September 22 through October 23, 2026, with Alkaline Trio as support.